Grays Harbor County, Washington: Politics

-Grays Harbor used to be one of the most consistently Democratic counties in the nation, due to its unionized logging industry.
+Grays Harbor County used to be one of the most consistently Democratic counties in the nation, due to its unionized logging industry.
 Until 2016, the last Republican presidential candidate to carry the county was Herbert Hoover in 1928; the last Republican gubernatorial candidate to win the county until 2016 was Roland H. Hartley in 1924.
-However, Donald Trump carried the county in the 2016 presidential election and went on to win a majority of its votes in both 2020 and 2024.
+Donald Trump carried the county by a plurality in 2016, and went on to win a majority of its votes in both 2020 and 2024.

-In the United States House of Representatives Grays Harbor is part of Washington's 6th congressional district, which has a Cook Partisan Voting Index of D+5 and is represented by Emily Randall.
+In the United States House of Representatives, Grays Harbor is part of Washington's 6th congressional district, which has a Cook Partisan Voting Index of D+5 and is represented by Emily Randall.
 In the Washington State Legislature it lies in the 19th and 24th districts.
 In the Washington State Senate it is represented by Mike Chapman (D) and Jeff Wilson (R).
 In the Washington House of Representatives it is represented by Adam Bernbaum (D), Joel McEntire (R), Steve Tharinger (D), and Jim Walsh (R).